 CICA is designed to provide increased protection for our consumers and transparency in respect of policy terms.

-To help navigate these new requirements, we have developed the CICA FAQ above, which outlines some of the important changes brought about by CICA and updated all our Policy documents in accordance with the CICA requirements.
+To help navigate these new requirements, we developed the CICA FAQ above, which outlines some of the important changes brought about by CICA and have updated all our Policy documents in accordance with the CICA requirements.

 Please carefully read the CICA FAQ above and new Policy documents, which are relevant to the AIG insurance products you provide to consumers as the Broker, and make sure that you comply with the changes and requirements outlined, which will help ensure the continued provision of AIG insurance products in a compliant and consumer centric manner.